-The task of first knot: separate oil/fuel fumes from liquid fraction.
-For this purpose centrifugal or labyrinth type separators are used.
-In both cases-the liquid fraction (because it has higher density than gases) is separated, and only gas fraction is drained to membrane.
-This not is quite primitive, and only separator of labyrinth type requires technical maintenance.
-If the “walls” of labyrinth are covered with residues – oil slag, dirt – it losses it’s performance (the walls become rounded, not straight).
+The task of the first knot: separate oil/fuel fumes from liquid fraction.
+For this purpose, centrifugal or labyrinth type separators are used.
+In both cases-the liquid fraction (because it has a higher density than gases) is separated, and only the gas fraction is drained to the membrane.
+This not is quite primitive, and only the separator of labyrinth type requires technical maintenance.
+If the “walls” of the labyrinth are covered with residues – oil slag, dirt – it losses it’s performance (the walls become rounded, not straight).

 The membrane works in following way: it works as a valve, and in case of great affluence in inlet manifold turns off the crankcase recirculation.
 This function has several reasons:

-2. reduce the impact of crankcase pressure to idle run (long-term fuel trims, fuel mixture).
+2. reduce the impact of crankcase pressure on idle run (long-term fuel trims, fuel mixture).

 For older engines (till N52), the crankcase ventilation is placed outside the engine and look’s like pictured above.
 For N53, the crankcase ventilation valve is built in on the top of the cylinder block, opposite cylinder No.5.

 The most typical defect of crankcase ventilation system – rupture of rubber membrane.